-The Greater Cambridge area is well-served by rail, with four lines radiating from the city itself, providing connectivity for the more rural areas via the village stations in South Cambridgeshire.
-However, accessibility to village stations can be problematic due to a lack of integration with bus services - where they exist - or poor connections by active travel.
+The area is well-served by rail, with four lines radiating from the city itself, providing connectivity for the more rural areas via village stations.
+However, accessibility to these village stations can be problematic due to a lack of integration with bus services and poor connections by active travel.
 Along the Cambridge to Kings Cross line, the Meldreth, Shepreth and Foxton Community Rail Partnership has been proactive in identifying what these deficiencies are through the production of a Local Rail Improvement Plan.

 During the pandemic, traffic levels in Greater Cambridge fell significantly, demonstrating significant benefits for bus reliability and speeds, as well as creating safer and more pleasant environments for active travel.
-Recent data suggests that traffic levels are now returning to near pre-pandemic levels, with clear peaks in the morning and evening, even as significant levels of home-working continue.
+Recent data suggests that traffic levels are now returning to near pre-pandemic levels, with clear peaks in the morning and evening, even as significant levels of homeworking continue.
 Bus patronage has not recovered at the same rate.
 Without action, trends around increasing congestion and pollution are likely to continue in the area particularly given predicted levels of growth.

 Historically, Cambridge has a proud tradition of active travel.
 The city is unique in this country in having a very significant level of cycling, with the 2011 Census revealing that 29% of journeys to work were made by bike.
 The topography of the area lends itself to cycling and where safe infrastructure is provided there is strong evidence that people will commute much further by bike than traditionally assumed.
-Different types of bike, such as e-bikes and cargo bikes, are also expanding the range and nature of trips that people are making.
+Different types of bikes, such as e-bikes and cargo bikes, are also expanding the range and nature of trips that people are making.

-Significant investment has already been made in improving infrastructure for active travel across the city in recent years, with bold steps taken to prioritise non-motorised users over vehicular traffic.
+Significant investment has been made in improving active travel infrastructure across the city in recent years, with bold steps taken to prioritise non-motorised users over vehicular traffic.
 During the pandemic, many more people turned to cycling, revealing a hidden demand for more journeys to be active.
 However, we know that there are barriers to people undertaking more journeys by active modes.